cameronhoffman/assessments/python-flask-api/README.md

 this route.

-All data is stored in a SQLite database, and we have also conveniently forgotten to add a field that tracks whether an item is complete.
+All data is stored in a SQLite database, and we have also conveniently forgotten to add a field that tracks whether an item is complete (which should default to `false` if it is not set).
 You'll have to do that too!

 The database is stored in `db/todo.db` (after you copy it, that is.
 See the Installation notes for more details).